 1. Antioxidant Properties

-Chia seeds contain powerful antioxidants which help fight free radicals which otherwise cause aging and increase the chances of contracting certain diseases like cancer.
+Chia seeds contain powerful antioxidants that help fight free radicals which otherwise cause aging and increase the chances of contracting certain diseases like cancer.
 Though one can still take supplements that contain antioxidants, studies show that natural antioxidants are more effective than those which have been processed.
 These elements also keep fatty acids found inside the seeds from going rancid.
 Moreover, there are some who claim that chia seeds contain more antioxidants than blueberries, though this has not yet been scientifically proven.

 2. Aids in Hydration

 Chia seeds have unique hydrophilic qualities which help in regulating electrolytes and keeping the body well hydrated.
 They can absorb at least 12 times their own weight in water while also holding the moisture for extended periods of time.
 These fluids and electrolytes provide a healthy environment for cells to function normally, by fostering buoyancy.
 They provide the proper mineral supply to maintain a homeostatic constant.
-By consuming them, one will benefit from greater efficiency in utilization of liquids and electrolyte balance is also maintained.
+By consuming them, one will benefit from greater efficiency in the utilization of liquids and electrolyte balance is also maintained.

 3. Healthy Protein for Better Growth and Development